aris-konstantinidis/protocol-comp/protocol-comp/README.md

 ## Under Construction
 - the mutation of a definition does not yet prompt the user to `choose` between changing the definition and all its instances or creating a new definition with these mutations
   - for now, the user is just notified that the mutation has affected all instances
-- integration of `monaco-editor` for schema-validation and auto-suggestions
-  - a provisional textarea is used
 - set default `blocking` state to `true` if item is the last one in a block
   - in which state should this be checked?
 On export?
 Trials inside a block-instance can be changed, which could result in a new last element.